Mind-Body Medicine for Cancer

 Using mind-body techniques can enhance your quality of life, lessen pain, and may extend your longevity, say proponents.

 Cancer is one of the most feared words in the English language.
-A word that, as one cancer patient put it, is thought of by everybody in
+A word that, as one cancer patient put it, is thought of by everybody in "capital letters."

 Because a growing body of research has shown that our mind has a powerful effect on our body, it's important to find an appropriate way to "access those emotions, release them, and reap the positive benefits on the immune system," says Birdsall.

 "Using mind-body techniques can enhance your quality of life and may extend your longevity," says Puckett.
 "Having less pain, being more comfortable, that's a huge thing."

 Treating the Effects of Chemo